CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 **Collins Lemeke**

-AI Research Engineer, Centre of Intelligence of Things, University of Greater Manchester.
+AI research and engineering.
+Research work with the Centre of Intelligence of Things (CIoTh), University of Greater Manchester.

-This project was built as part of a wider research interest in efficient, accessible computer vision and affective computing.
-Facial expression recognition connects directly to my other work on lightweight NLP for mental health sentiment analysis and carbon-aware model design.
+This project sits within a wider interest in efficient, accessible computer vision and affective computing, alongside work on lightweight NLP for mental health sentiment analysis and carbon-aware model design.

 - [Kaggle notebook](https://www.kaggle.com/code/collinslemeke/facial-expression-recognition-with-cnn)
 - [GitHub](https://github.com/CollinsLemeke)

-For questions, feedback, or feature requests, open a GitHub issue.
+For questions, feedback or suggestions, open a GitHub issue.

 ---

 ## License

 MIT License.
-Free to use, modify, and distribute.
-See [LICENSE](LICENSE) for full terms.
+Free to use, modify and distribute.
+See [LICENSE](LICENSE) for the full terms.

 The FER2013 dataset has its own licence and terms of use, separate from this code.
-Please refer to the [original Kaggle dataset page](https://www.kaggle.com/datasets/msambare/fer2013) for dataset licensing details.
+See the [original Kaggle dataset page](https://www.kaggle.com/datasets/msambare/fer2013) for details.

----

-> *Built with TensorFlow, Keras, and a lot of careful attention to the quirks of training from scratch on a small, imbalanced, low-resolution dataset.*